 - Airbnb suing the host or vice versa

-In the West American Insurance vs. California Mutual Insurance case (1987), the appellate court said that the insurance policy did not indicate anywhere that the business pursuit should be entirely related to business in order for the exceptions to apply.
+In the West American Insurance vs. California Mutual Insurance case (1987), the appellate court said that the insurance policy did not indicate that the business pursuit should be entirely related to business for the exceptions to apply.

 Looking at the past cases, it is evident that the exception of business pursuit has a history of being applied in a fairly broad sense.
 Chances are, if an Airbnb host has a conceivable benefit, it could be interpreted as a business pursuit.

-Under the California law, once a property is rented to an individual for 30 days, the guest will legally be considered as a tenant on a lease extendable month to month.
-There have been cases where scammers have exploited this loophole and Airbnb adopted a hands-off approach.
-It is left up to the host in such a situation to get the “tenant” evicted – a process which could take months and cost a significant amount of legal expenses.
+Under California law, once a property is rented to an individual for 30 days, the guest will legally be considered a tenant on a lease extendable month to month.
+There have been cases where scammers have exploited this loophole, and Airbnb adopted a hands-off approach.
+It is left up to the host in such a situation to get the “tenant” evicted – a process that could take months and cost a significant amount of legal expenses.

-Airbnb hosts on average earn a gross annual income of $14,000.
-In most cases, with this level of average gross income, it makes logical sense to spend a part of it in getting the right insurance coverage.
+Airbnb hosts, on average, earn a gross annual income of $14,000.
+In most cases, with this average gross income level, it makes logical sense to spend a part of it in getting the right insurance coverage.

 I’m Ed Smith, a Personal Injury Lawyer in Sacramento.
-Have you or someone you love been injured in an accident and need the help of a skilled attorney?
-I am here to help.
-Please contact me right away at (916) 921-6400 or (800) 404-5400 for free and friendly advice with no obligation.
-You can also reach me online through my website, AutoAccident.com.
+If you or someone you love been injured in an accident and need the help of a skilled attorney, please contact us right away at 916.921.6400 or 800.404.5400 for free and friendly advice with no obligation.
+You can also reach us online through my website, AutoAccident.com.